 - Practical demonstration

-Students will be required to wear closed in shoes at all times, and their GOTAFE uniform.
+Students will be required to wear closed in shoes and their GOTAFE uniform at all times.

 Students will need to purchase their own tools of the trade.
-This is sectioned into 5 lots of equipment.
+This is sectioned into five lots of equipment.
 The GOTAFE Trainer will issue each student with the list of tools required for the appropriate units that they are undertaking.

 Attendance & Commitment